benrutter/atollas/README.md

 This is still very *pre-alpha and experimental*, have fun experimenting with it, but it isn't ready for production workflows just yet.

 ## Motivation

+Pandas is an amazing tool for interactive data analysis - but that's a little at odds with reliability in a production setting.
+Atollas is designed to be a type checking container for pandas workflows, to allow greater reliability in production.

 Let's work through this series of operations and consider things that could possibly throw run-time errors: